tomjaguarpaw/blog.poisson.chat/posts/2016-10-17-monadic-example.rst

 ---
-title: Towards Monadic Bidirectional Serialization, a monadic example
+title: Towards monadic bidirectional serialization, a monadic example
 ---

 This is written in Literate Haskell.